wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

   }
 ```

 The above method will communicate with Android so you have to update code in the `MainActivity` class.
-Add `endCall` clausule to `when` statement inside the `addFlutterChannelListener` method:
+Add `endCall` clauses to `when` statement inside the `addFlutterChannelListener` method:

 ```kotlin
 when (call.method) {